dffUqp/admin-panel-test-task/README.md

 ### `npm start`

-Runs the app with server together.\
+Runs the app with the server together.\
 Open [http://localhost:3000](http://localhost:3000) and [http://localhost:4000](http://localhost:4000)\
 to view it in the browser.